paylogic/developer.paylogic.com/content/articles/pip-accel.rst

-At Paylogic we create large virtual environments with pip_: At the time of writing our main code base has 84 dependencies if we include testing, documentation & transitive dependencies (43 of those dependencies are required in production).
-Some of these dependencies require SWIG & a compiler and for large modules the compilation can take a while.
+At Paylogic we create large virtual environments with pip_: At the time of writing our main code base has 84 dependencies if we include testing, documentation and transitive dependencies (43 of those dependencies are required in production).
+Some of these dependencies require SWIG and a compiler and for large modules the compilation can take a while.

 pip is slow & unreliable